iwagumi_featuredimage

 In the Iwagumi style, plants play a supporting role.
 They’re not the stars of the show—but they elevate the scene when used with restraint and precision.

-Top 9 Plants for Iwagumi Aquascapes
+Best Plants for an Iwagumi Aquascape

 Design Considerations: